Market Insights, January 2022

 Disclosure

 Monthly Market Roundup brings you ideas about potential trading opportunities, key economic events and education that is designed to help you become a better self-directed investor.
-No offer or solicitation to buy or sell securities, securities derivatives or futures products of any kind, or any type of trading or investment advice, recommendation, or strategy, is made, given or in any manner endorsed by any TradeStation affiliate.
+No offer or solicitation to buy or sell securities, securities derivatives or futures products of any kind, or any type of trading or investment advice, recommendation or strategy, is made, given or in any manner endorsed by any TradeStation affiliate.
 Past performance, whether actual or indicated by historical tests of strategies, is no guarantee of future performance or success.
 Investments and trading involve risks, including possible loss of principal.
 You should, therefore, carefully consider whether such trading is suitable for your financial condition.

-The material is provided by TradeStation International Ltd, authorized and regulated by the FCA (554431) in the UK and acting as an introducing broker to affiliated and non-affiliated brokers such as TradeStation Securities, Inc., and Interactive Brokers (U.K.) Ltd. The firm does not provide investment advice or trading recommendations.
+The material is provided by TradeStation International Ltd, authorised and regulated by the FCA (554431) in the UK and acting as an introducing broker to affiliated and non-affiliated brokers such as TradeStation Securities, Inc., and Interactive Brokers (U.K.) Ltd. The firm does not provide investment advice or trading recommendations.